danielsaidi/OnboardingKit/README.md

 In OnboardingKit, an `Onboarding` determines the state and behavior of an onboarding experience.
 You can use various onboarding types to get different behaviors.

-The code below shows how to use a standard onboarding to present a first launch onboarding tutorial:
+The code below shows how to use a standard onboarding to present a first launch onboarding sheet:

 ```swift
 import OnboardingKit